NBA free agency: Latest buzz, rumblings and reports

 July 1 updates

 ?
+4:11 p.m.
+ET:?Clippers guard JJ Redick has agreed to a one-year, $23 million deal with the 76ers, league sources tell ESPN.
+"It's where I wanted to be," Redick told ESPN in a text message.

+?
+2:30 p.m.
+ET:?Free-agent guard Langston Galloway has agreed to a three-year, $21 million contract with the Detroit Pistons, league sources told ESPN.
+Galloway, 25, can deliver depth at both spots in the backcourt.

+?
 1:32 p.m.
 ET:?
-Free agent center Nene "is back at square one" in free agency after the Houston Rockets had to pull back an accepted four-year, $15 million deal due to an age rule, a source told The Undefeated.
-Nene and the Rockets agreed to terms on a four-year, $15 million deal with the Rockets on Friday.
-Houston, however, was not permitted to offer a four-year contract because of the Over 38 rule.
+Free-agent center Nene "is back at square one" in free agency after the Houston Rockets had to pull back an accepted four-year, $15 million deal due to an age rule, a source told The Undefeated.

 ??
 1:02 p.m.
 ET:?
 David West has agreed to re-sign with the Golden State Warriors for the veteran's minimum, league sources tell ESPN.
 It is a one-year deal, sources say.
 NBA.com first reported the agreement.